parmoo/parmoo/docs/tutorials/local_method.rst

    surrogate, which does not use the entire database when fitting surrogates, and therefore is more scalable for handling large budgets.

+We will attempt to solve a convex 50 design variable, 2 objective problem on a budget of just 1000 true simulation evaluations.
 Going off a modification to the quickstart_, this will produce the following script.
 We also have a similar example in the solver_farm_.